void

 LA-PNP, Břetislav Hůla (Bedřich Kalina).

-North Bohemia is mentioned in the epilogue to part Part One where the narrator informs that Feldkurat Katz no was a procurator at paint factory in North Bohemia.
-Places from the region rarely feature in The Good Soldier Švejk, amongst the few cases are Podmokly and Terezín.
+North Bohemia is mentioned in the epilogue to part Part One, where the narrator states that Feldkurat Katz was a procurator at a paint factory in North Bohemia.
+Places from the region rarely feature in The Good Soldier Švejk; among the few cases are Podmokly and Terezín.

 Background

-North Bohemia is a vaguely defined geographical area that refers to the area that today roughly makes up the counties Ústecký kraj, Liberecký kraj.
+North Bohemia is a vaguely defined geographical area that refers to the area that today roughly makes up the counties Ústecký kraj and Liberecký kraj.
 Important towns in the area are Liberec, Děčín, Ústi nad Labem, Litoměřice, Teplice, Jablonec, Turnov, Most and Chomutov.
 The region is mountainous, industrialised and has extensive mining.
-Until 1945 the majority of the population reported German as their mother tongue.
+Until 1945, the majority of the population reported German as their everyday language.

 Military

-Militarily the region reported to 9.
-Korpskommando (Leitmeritz - Litoměřice) and the following recruitment districts fell fully or partially within this area: 42 (Terezín), 92 (Chomutov) and 94 (Turnov).
+Militarily, the region reported to KORPS-KO9 (Leitmeritz - Litoměřice) and the following recruitment districts fell fully or partially within this area: 42 (Terezín), 92 (Chomutov) and 94 (Turnov).

 Hašek and North Bohemia